Overview of Physical Medicine and Rehabilitation (PMandR)

 Respiratory care

-Ventilator care, if needed; breathing treatments and exercises to promote lung function
+Ventilator care, if needed; breathing treatments and exercises to help lung function

 Communication skills